-Help get Team South Africa to USA World Adaptive Surfing Championships
+Help get Team South Africa to USA World Para Surfing Championships

 - By: Julia Van Zyl

 Strong South African Team announced for the 2020 ISA World Adaptive Surfing Championships

 The Board of Directors of Surfing South Africa has confirmed the names of the surfers who have been selected to represent South Africa at the 2020 ISA World Para Surfing Championships.